14T Doosan DX140W Wheeled Excavator Hire

 • We've got you covered* against major damage or theft (a mandatory +10% charge)

-• We'll give you a call shortly to confirm
+• We'll give you a call shortly to chat details.

 * $5000 excess.
 Talk to us about full T&C's.

 Thanks!
-We'll give you a call shortly to confirm all the details.
+We'll give you a call shortly to share all the details.

-We couldn't submit your booking.
+We couldn't submit your request.
 Please try again or give us a call instead.

 Specifications